tryforceful/robkeleher.com-src/_includes/intro.md

         src="assets/images/cover.jpg"/>
 </div>

-I am a senior Software and Web Developer with experience in frontend & full-stack development, project leadership and team leadership in the software industry.
-I have been responsible for critical products that have enhanced the experiences of tens of thousands of users.
-I have worked in team environments both large and small, for companies from a dozen to thousands of employees, following Agile/Scrum development principles as a certified Scrummaster.
-I strive to find and effect elegant solutions to technical problems as both a developer and a leader.
-I am also passionate about Japanese language, culture, and foreign exchange with 2 years of experience living and working in Japan as an English teacher.
+I'm a senior full-stack software engineer, web developer, project owner, and team leader with a focus on intelligent design.
+I've worked on projects of all sizes, from SPAs to full-scale enterprise software servicing more than 16,000 users.
+I am also an avid fan of Japanese language, culture, and foreign exchange with 2 years of experience working in Japan as an English teacher.

 Check out some of my [projects](#projects) on GitHub or my [résumé](#resume).